 Furthermore, plan out and execute how you’re going to promote your content i.e. through which channels and at what frequency.

-Once you’ve published your content, consistently gauge its performance to see if all that hard work is paying off.
+Once you’ve published your content, consistently gauge its performance using a content marketing dashboard to see if all that hard work is paying off.

 Has it started to rank?

 How much organic traffic is it racking up?